USYD-Capstone-2023/usyd51/documentation/API.md

 ## Map Network ##

-Gets all information required to map the network, including device IP addresses, MAC addresses, each device's parent node, MAC vendor, hostname.
+Scans for all information required to map the network, including device IP addresses, MAC addresses, each device's parent node, MAC vendor, hostname, aswell as the defining information for the network (id, name, ssid, gateway mac).
 Registers data in the database with the network's SSID as the default name

 Usage: ```/map_network```